THE EARLY LIFE OF SAINT CATHERINE LABOURÉ

 CHILD OF MARY

-As the evening Angelus sounded, Catherine was born of Peter and Louise Labouré
+As the evening Angelus sounded, Catherine was born of Pierre and Madeleine Louise Labouré

 on May 2, 1806.
 She was the ninth child of a family of eleven.
 Fifteen minutes